About Kununurra in the Kimberley in Western Australia

 City of Ruins (Lost City)

-These natural sandstone formations resemble an ancient city, and
+These natural sandstone formations resemble an ancient city,

-Weaber Plain Road.
+from Weaber Plain Road.

 Ivanhoe Crossing